Profit Shifting of Multinational Corporations Worldwide: Results

 The introduction of the interaction term between the country fixed-effect and $\log(ETR)$, $ETR^2$ or $ETR$ allows us to understand the aggressiveness of each country's MNCs with respect to profit shifting.
-We find that US MNCs are the most aggressive (the magnitude of the interaction is more negative).
-This is in contrast with a recent paper by \citet{bilickaComparingUKTax2019} that studies headquarter location heterogeneity for MNCs active in the United Kingdom and finds US MNCs to have a similar size of the estimated profit ratio gap as French and German MNCs.
-Furthermore, we find that the difference is statistically significant for all countries with the exception of China (Table \ref{tab:oecd_reg_table}).
-In fact, the relationship completely disappears for South Africa and Denmark (Fig. \ref{fig:elasticity_oecd_by_country}).
-Japan would be an interesting case to study due to its historically perceived distinct attitude towards tax planning \citep{izawaWhoMeTax2019}.
-However, the CBCR data reported by Japan only disaggregated in 12 jurisdictions, which prevents us from accurately estimating profit shifting by MNCs headquartered in Japan.
-We thus expect that even more comprehensive data should provide us with a more definitive international comparison in the future.
-The United States stands out among those headquarter countries that report data of sufficient quality, but also among those headquarter countries more aggressive at shifting profits to tax havens.
+We find that MNCs from Singapore, Brazil and the United States are the most aggressive (the magnitude of the interaction is more negative).
+This is in contrast with a recent paper by \textcite{bilickaComparingUKTax2019} that studies headquarter location heterogeneity for MNCs active in the United Kingdom and finds US MNCs to have a similar size of the estimated profit ratio gap as French and German MNCs.
+Furthermore, we find that the difference is statistically significant for all countries (Table \ref{tab:oecd_reg_table}).
+In fact, the relationship completely disappears for South Africa and Malaysia (Fig. \ref{fig:elasticity_oecd_by_country}).
+Japan is an interesting case to study due to its historically perceived distinct attitude towards tax planning \citep{izawaWhoMeTax2019}.
+Our results show that profit shifting by Japanese MNCs are similar to other MNCs.